garryrot/telekinesis/README.md

 First of all, because I can :3

 There have been several efforts to control toys with Skyrim in the past.
 Most of the solutions read Papyrus log to control Vibration events.
-This projects tries a completely different approach, solving the problem from ground up by extending Papyrus.
+This projects tries a completely different approach, solving the problem from the ground up by extending Papyrus.

-This can server multiple purposes:
+This has various upsides:

 - Give the device control back to Papyrus Scripts, not depending on any external agent to control the device
 - Easier setup by removing external processes
 - Very fast reaction time

+## License

+This if free software.
+If you want to change this, redistribute it, or integrate it into your mod, you are free to whatever you like, as long as it is permitted by the  [Apache License](LICENSE)

 ## Changelog